hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 This stands for "print working directory", i.e. the directory you're currently working in.

-What if we want to move back up and out of the `raw_fastq` directory?
-Can we just type `cd unix_lesson`?
+What if we want to move back up and out of the `raw_fastq/` directory?
+Can we just type `cd unix_lesson/`?
 Try it and see what happens.

 To go "back up a level", we can use `..`.